This article answers some frequently asked questions regarding Meraki Systems Manager.

 The list of IP addresses, ports, and protocols for which you need to allow outbound access for Meraki cloud communication varies by customer and can be viewed here:

-The 'Meraki Management' profile contains mobile device management settings for iOS devices.
-Apple does not allow profiles that contain these settings to be password protected.
+The 'Meraki Management' profile contains mobile device management settings for devices.
+Vendors (like Apple, Google, and Microsoft) do not allow profiles that contain these settings to be non removable by default.
 All other profiles pushed through Systems Manager can be password protected.
 However, if the user removes the 'Meraki Management' profile, all profiles (and, potentially, apps) pushed through Systems Manager will be deleted as well.

 Systems Manager makes a best effort to estimate a device's location.
 Occasionally this estimate is inaccurate.
 We use these four methods to locate a device, in order of decreasing accuracy: